vedidev/android-profile/README.md

 Facebook is supported out-of-the-box, you just have to follow the next steps to make it work:

-1. Add the following jars from the [build](https://github.com/soomla/android-profile/tree/master/build) folder:
+1. From the downloaded zip, Add the following jars to your project.
   1. `AndroidProfileFacebook.jar`
   1. `simple.facebook-2.1.jar`